Hubs-Foundation/turkey-portal/client/README.md

 ## Setting Up Lilypad

+First, get an access token to fetch our maintained Lilypad component library on npm, you need to create an access token on github and enable Mozilla organization on the access token.

 Configure your local install of NPM itself to be authorized to use Lilypad.
 To do this we use a .npmrc file.

 This file is NOT PART OF YOUR PROJECT.
 This is a global file in a central location.
 For Mac/Linux users it goes in your home directory ~/.npmrc.